Sun to part sun

 Form, Habit, Growth Rate

-This species usually has more height than spread; commonly growing 40 to 70 feet tall and 25 to 50 feet wide at maturity but has been recorded surpassing 100 feet tall.
+This species usually has more height than spread; commonly growing 40 to 70 feet tall and 25 to 50 feet wide at maturity.
+Some record-setting trees are over 100′ tall.
 Its name comes from its leaves, which are small, narrow, and very similar in appearance to those of a willow tree.
 These leaves make this oak unique, and perhaps a better choice for those who refuse deciduous trees with large leaves.

 The Willow Oak grows quickly compared to other oaks.
 Fall foliage tends to be yellow or gold.
 To plant your Willow Oak, choose a moist, well-drained loamy soil in full sun or part shade.
 It does tolerate poorly drained soils, including those heavy with clay.
 Be sure to cage young trees to protect against deer browse and buck rubs.

 Like other oak species, the Willow Oak has remarkable value for wildlife.
-It serves as a larval host for several butterflies and moths, as well as the Northern walkingstick (stick insect).
-And of course, the acorns are relished by a myriad of mammals such as squirrels, chipmunks, flying squirrels, deer, foxes, bears, white-footed mice, raccoons.
-Not to mention the birds that enjoy the acorns, such as woodpeckers, blue jays, crows, ducks, grouse, quail, pheasants, turkeys, and nuthatches.
+It serves as a larval host for several butterflies and moths, as well as the Northern Walkingstick (stick insect).
+Squirrels relish the acorns, as do chipmunks, flying squirrels, deer, foxes, bears, white-footed mice, and raccoons.
+Even larger birds will eat them, such as woodpeckers, blue jays, crows, ducks, grouse, quail, pheasants, turkeys, and nuthatches.